Deathrow (film): Plot

-16-year-old Sonny Corpus (Cogie), born and raised in the slums of Manila, frequently hangs out with his friends Celso, Jimmy, and Rodel, who also pressure Sonny to spend more time with them.
+16-year-old Sonny Corpus, born and raised in the slums of Manila, frequently hangs out with his friends Celso, Jimmy, and Rodel, who also pressure Sonny to spend more time with them.
 Unbeknownst to Sonny, his friends plan to rob a house one night.
-During the robbery, Celso accidentally fires at the owner of the house (Anita Linda), killing her.
+During the robbery, Celso accidentally fires at the owner of the house, killing her.
 Police arrive at the scene and Jimmy and Rodel are killed, prompting Sonny to freeze and Celso to run.
 The police find Sonny at the scene and arrest him.

 Sonny is detained and cross-examined, and his lawyer points out that his client is still a minor.
 However, he fails to show ample evidence.
-Although Sonny didn't kill anyone during the robbery, he is found guilty of murder and subsequently sentenced to death row.
+Although Sonny did not kill anyone during the robbery, he is found guilty of murder and subsequently sentenced to death row.
 After a harsh introduction to prison life during his struggle to come to terms with the court's verdict, he finds his place among the convicts.

-'Mayor' Mio, a fellow inmate who holds a position of power in the prison hierarchy, attempts to recruit Sonny as a dealer for his cocaine smuggling business.
+'Mayor' Mio, a fellow inmate who holds a position of power in the prison hierarchy, attempts to recruit Sonny as a dealer for his cocaine-smuggling business.
 Sonny hesitantly accepts.
-The cocaine business is known to the jail warden Fajardo (Spanky Manikan) who is also an accomplice in the illegal business.
-Gabino (Pen Medina), Mio's second-in-command, attempts to win Sonny's support as part of his secretive preparations for a coup against Mio.
+The cocaine business is known to the jail warden Fajardo who is also an accomplice.
+Gabino, Mio's second-in-command, attempts to win Sonny's support as part of his secretive preparations for a coup against Mio.